-During the DATA INPUT/OUTPUT state, the LTC2460/LTC2462 can be programmed to SLEEP or NAP (default) following the next conversion cycle.
+During the DATA INPUT/OUTPUT state, the LTC2470/LTC2472 can be programmed to SLEEP or NAP (default) and the output rate can be updated.
 Data is shifted into the device through the SDI pin on the rising edge of SCK.
 The input word is 4 bits.
 If the first bit EN1 = 1 and the second bit EN2 = 0 the device is enabled for programming.
 The following two bits (SPD and SLP) will be written into the device.
-SPD (only used for the LTC2460) to select the 60Hz output rate, no offset calibration mode (SPD = 0, default).
-Set SPD = 1 for 30Hz mode with offset calibration.
-SPD is ignored for the LTC2462.
+SPD is used to select the output rate.
+If SPD = 0 (Default) the output rate is 208sps and SPD = 1 sets a 833sps output rate.
 The next bit (SLP) enables the sleep or nap mode.
-If SLP = 0 (default) the reference remains powered up at the end of the next conversion cycle.
+If SLP = 0 (default) the reference remains powered up at the end of each conversion cycle.
 If SLP = 1, the reference powers down following the next conversion cycle.
 The remaining 12 SDI input bits are ignored (don't care).